Dental Implants in Little Rock & Cabot, AR

 By securing an artificial root in the jaw, dental implants can help maintain the structure, density, and integrity of the jaw and gum tissue.
 This procedure also comes with many of the benefits of other tooth replacement surgeries: it can make eating, chewing, smiling, and talking easier and more comfortable.

-Nearly anyone who has missing teeth is a candidate for dental implants.
+Nearly anyone who has missing teeth is a candidate to receive dental implants in Cabot, AR.
 However, only individuals in good health will be able to successfully undergo this procedure.
 Uncontrolled diabetes, alcoholism, periodontal gum disease, cancer, can affect how the extent that these implants are able to fuse to the bone.

 Dental implants are expected to last quite a long time.
 Long-term studies spanning more than 30 years have demonstrated an 80 to 90 success rate for total tooth replacement.
 The long-term success rate for the replacement of one or several teeth is more than 95 percent.
 Of course, several factors influence how long a dental implant can last, including general health and oral health, smoking, the integrity of the jawbone, and ongoing oral care.

 Dentists prefer to save natural tooth structure whenever possible.
 However, there are instances in which complete tooth replacement is healthier and more cost-effective.
 When all teeth need to be replaced, an implant dentist will usually recommend restoring structure with a hybrid denture.

 Dental implants provide the highest degree of foundational stability available.
 After a brief period of getting accustomed to implants and their restoration, patient report feeling as though they are chewing, speaking, and smiling with the same healthy teeth they were born with.
 Not only do dental implants feel like real teeth and allow you to eat all of your favorite foods, but they also look completely natural.